 Since you are remodeling for accessibility, it is necessary to make sure that you are hiring the correct people.
-Some contractors are not particularly expert in ADA Standards or experienced in this kind of project, but you can make them understand the goals you are aiming for and the results that you expect.
+Some contractors are not particularly experts in ADA Standards or experienced in this kind of project, but you can make them understand the goals you are aiming for and the results that you expect.

-Meeting ADA recommendations is about making facilities safer especially for people with handicaps.
+Meeting ADA recommendations is about making facilities safer, especially for people with handicaps.
 It is important that you know you are doing it correctly every time.
 Whenever you can, try to assess your property for any developments you can still make with the new technologies being created every day.